deckarep/blade/README.md

 Bladerunner
 ===========

+NOTE: Bladerunner is a WIP, totally Alpha, prototype.
+DO NOT USE IN PRODUCTION...the API is disgustingly unstable but I wanted to get this out there to start getting feedback on the API.
+There are no unit-tests, no integration tests, barely there documentation...this code hasn't been well tested, well-linted, there is no A+ report card...yet.
+I consider this a fun work in progress and will *only accept constructive and useful feedback* at this time.

 Bladerunner is an SSH based remote command runner tool that attempts to capture best-practices when managing remote infrastructure inside TOML files.